a-lurker/a-lurker.github.io/docs/mqtt.md

 # MQTT
-openLuup has built in support for MQTT:
+openLuup has built in support for MQTT.

+New to MQTT?
+Recommend making use of [mqtt explorer](http://mqtt-explorer.com/).

+## MQTT initialisation
+MQTT config such as username, passwords, etc are all set up in the [openLuup startup code](openLuup-startupcode.md).

 ## MQTT server
 This server provides Quality of Service (QoS) 0: At most once delivery, only.
 That is (according to the specification): "The message is delivered according to the capabilities of the underlying network.
 No response is sent by the receiver and no retry is performed by the sender.
 The message arrives at the receiver either once or not at all.